One of the first credit cards ever is accepting new members for the first time in years.

 Diners Club is one of the oldest names in the business — it debuted in 1950 as the very first independent credit card company.

 Over the years, the venerable mark has changed hands several times, and for several years, new customers were turned away.
 Now, Diners Club is back and accepting new applications for two different versions of its personal card, issued by BMO Harris Bank.

 - Earn Diners Club Rewards points.
-The Premier card features one point per dollar spent on all purchases, while the Elite card offer triple points at gas stations, grocery stores, and drug stores.
+The Premier card features one point per dollar spent on all purchases, while the Elite card offers triple points at gas stations, grocery stores, and drug stores.

 - Use Club Rewards points.
 They can be redeemed for a variety of gift cards and merchandise, but the real value comes when transferring points to one of its 14 airline partners or seven different hotel programs.